 Maintain the bandaging on the spay site and if necessary, use a collar or body suit to prevent your dog or cat from accessing the wound area.
 Limit the amount of water and food your animal is given.
 This is to minimize stomach upset due to your pet potentially feeling nauseous from the anesthesia.

 Check the incision site twice a day.
 Some minor swelling is expected and you may even see a cat or dog spay incision lump.
 Remember that serious signs include a spay incision leaking fluid along with severe redness or discharge as well as if the incision opens.

-It takes between 10 and 14 days for a surgical incision to heal completely.
-It can take longer if the incision becomes infected because the infection will slow the healing process.
-While your pet's infection is healing, you should keep your pet inside and away from other animals who might cause damage to the wound.
-If your dog is trying to chew the incision, you may need to use an Elizabethan collar until the surgical incision heals.
-If the incision becomes dirty, you should clean it with cool soapy water and a cotton ball and pat it dry.
+If your pet's spay incision does become infected, keep your pet inside and away from other animals who might cause damage to the wound.
+If your dog or cat is trying to chew the incision, you may need to use an Elizabethan collar until the surgical incision heals because licking, scratching, or biting will slow down the healing process.
+If the incision becomes dirty, you should clean it with cool, soapy water and a cotton ball and then pat it dry.
 Keep the wound as clean as possible to help prevent further problems.